chasewhitney/meal-tracker-angular/README.md

-MEAN stack personal meal/nutrition tracker
+MEAN stack personal meal/nutrition tracker that will utilize the Department of Agriculture's food nutrition API.